turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 In the tutorial [Making advanced e-voting dApp](https://learn.figment.io/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle) we have learnt to build smart contracts, deploy them on Avalanche and interact with them using jQuery.

-Today, we will be building our application using **ReactJS** for the frontend.
-This would increase the efficiency of our application in rendering data from the blockchain and would also be developer friendly.
-For smart contracts **Solidity** will be used and will be deployed on **Avalanche** using the **Trufflesuite**.
+We will generate [ReactJS](https://reactjs.org) boilerplate code using `create-react-app`, which we will modify for our dApp frontend.
+React is a good choice for efficient, developer-friendly blockchain interactions.
+For the backend, [Solidity](https://docs.soliditylang.org/en/v0.8.4/) smart contracts will be deployed to the [Avalanche]() blockchain using [Truffle Suite](https://www.trufflesuite.com).

-For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications dApp on the EVM.
+Truffle Suite is a toolkit for launching decentralized applications (dApps) on Ethereum Virtual Machine (EVM) compatible blockchains like Avalanche.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with Avalanche's C-Chain, which is an instance of the EVM.

 ## Prerequisites